benrau87/cuckoo_installer/README.md

 **Notes**

-If using vmcloak to install VMs and you do not have VT-x, you can only use 1 core!
+If using vmcloak.sh to install VMs and you do not have VT-x, you can only use 1 core and x86!